larsgw/cluste-rs/README.md

 cargo run --release < input.csv > ouptut.csv
 ```

+  - Change the constants in lines 6–10 of `src/main.rs` to match the input data.
   - `input.csv` should contain only numeric columns to run k-means clustering on.
   - `output.csv` will contain the center coordinates.
   - Timing information will be printed to standard error.